fenago/tableau-server/md/server/tsm maintenance - Tableau.md

-You can use the `tsm maintenance` commands to manage server maintenance tasks like creating regular backups or restoring [Tableau Server]{.VariablesProductName} from a previously created backup.
+You can use the `tsm maintenance` commands to manage server maintenance tasks like creating regular backups or restoring [Tableau Server] from a previously created backup.

 ::: {.miniToc}
 -   [tsm maintenance